The Lactation Nerd Blog

 Do you know the #1 reason why women give up on breastfeeding?
 PERCEIVED low supply.
-Not actual low supply.
-It's because they think that they are not making enough milk (but they really are)..... and this is one of the reasons why......
+Not actual low supply, but they think that they are not making enough milk.

-Using a breast pump when you're home with your baby is misleading.
+This is one of the reasons why using a breast pump when you're home with your baby is misleading.
 You're likely to only get a minimal amount of milk when you pump, and sometimes only drops- THIS.
 IS.
 NORMAL.
-So, you can see why, a mom who doesn't know this, would thing she's not producing enough if she were to try to pump when she's been at home all day, nursing her baby.
+Unfortunately, a mother who doesn't know this could easily think she isn't producing enough if she were to try to pump when she's been at home all day nursing her baby.